rtayne/TO-SQLHTTP/README.md

 #######################################################

-SQLTables.ahk script to list all the names of the SQLite tables in to.db
+SQLTables.ahk - A script to list the names of the SQL tables in a to.db

 * Edit the SQLTables.ahk file.